Tuition and Fees

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 The FSEOG program provides federal funds to the College for making awards to students with exceptional need.
-Students attending at least half-time are eligible for FSEOG.
+Students attending at least half-time (6 or more credit hours) are eligible for FSEOG.
 FSEOG awards are made on a rolling basis.
 The amounts of FSEOG awards vary depending on the need, other aid offered, and the amount of funds appropriated.
 FSEOG is awarded until funds are exhausted.

 Commonwealth Award (COMA) and Virginia Guaranteed Assistance Program (VGAP)